 The dress was important to her because it reminded her how far she'd come.
-A few years before, she had owned very few She hardly ever left the village because she didn't feel presentable enough, and she worried that her children would be embarrassed by her.
+A few years before, she had owned very few clothes, all of which were threadbare.
+She hardly ever left the village because she didn't feel presentable enough, and she worried that her children would be embarrassed by her.